-This recipe for soaked and baked whole grain doughnuts is probably my family's favorite sweet whole grain recipe.
+This soaked and baked donuts recipe is probably my family's favorite whole grain recipes of all time.

 Did I say, “probably”?
 Silly me.
-I made two batches yesterday, one with gluten and one without.
-Two of us (including yours truly) ate the gluten and sugar free version and well, there are very few of those left.
-This time, it was my oldest son who was guilty of over-indulgence.
-Typically I share that “honor” with him.
+I made two batches yesterday, and there are very few left.
+This time, it was my oldest son who was mainly guilty of over-indulgence.
+Typically, however, I share that “honor” with him.

-We took the gluten- and sugar-free version (see notes following the recipe) to a doughnut eating contest at a homeschool gathering recently.
-Somehow, we were able to suspend my gluten-free treasure on a string between the other doughnuts without it falling apart into crumbly nothingness.
+We took this gluten and sugar-free version (see notes following the recipe) to a doughnut-eating contest at a homeschool gathering recently.
+Somehow, we were able to suspend this treasure on a string between the other store-bought doughnuts without it falling apart into crumbly nothingness.

 I have had this recipe for a long time and it is adapted from one by Sue Gregg in her Breakfasts cookbook.
 They are easy to make, don't require any special pan, are not deep-fried, and are coated with just a slight bit of oil, milk, or water to make the delicious sweetened cinnamon topping stick.
 And they have a wonderful hearty texture and flavor to them.